-In 2016 Ann took a training course from the Life Coach Institute of Orange County (California) and was certified as a Professional Coach (with the designation "C.C."--Certified Coach).
+In March 2020 Ann took an Advanced Life Coach training course from the Life Coach Institute of Orange County (California) and was certified as a Master Certified Life Coach (with the designation "M.C.L.C.").
+(She took the initial Life Coaching training course in November of 2016.)
 She also has spent a great deal of time researching the psychological and leadership traits and skills that help professionals succeed, and has taught many courses in emotional intelligence.
 Her coaching assistance can include more traditional goal-setting and accountability, resume' and cover letter review, mock interviews, etc.--as well as the more personal aspects of achieving success (e.g. confidence, grit, emotional intelligence, conflict resolution, etc.).
 (Hourly rates vary based on stage of career.)

 Ann is a cum laude graduate of Sandra Day O'Connor College of Law, Arizona State University, and a summa cum laude graduate of the University of Arizona (with a double-major in Political Science and Journalism).
 In addition to her law professor career (described below), she has been a federal district court law clerk, an employment and commercial litigator in the Washington, D.C. office of a large, national law firm, and the Litigation Section Chief for the Civil Rights Division of the Arizona Attorney General's Office.
 Ann is admitted to practice in 4 states (AZ, CA, D.C., OH).